conexaoazul/documentation/content/applications/websites/ecommerce.rst

 eCommerce
 =========

-Build and run your open-source online store with Odoo eCommerce.
-Create your products, customize the ordering and checkout process, configure delivery methods, handle sales and delivery orders, create customer accounts, and monitor your performance.
+Odoo eCommerce provides an open-source platform for building and managing an online store.
+It offers a wide range of tools and features to configure products, customize the design, manage ordering and checkout processes, set up delivery methods, handle orders, and analyze performance.

 .. cards::

-   .. card:: Products
+   .. card:: Configuration
-      :target: ecommerce/products
+      :target: ecommerce/configuration
       :large:

-      Configure your product pages, adjust the shop page layout, set up the pricing, and define suggestions for optional and accessory products.
+      Configure products, create product variants and categories, and set up the pricing.
+Use customer accounts to manage access, and enable B2B and B2C businesses to use Odoo eCommerce.

    .. card:: eCommerce design
       :target: ecommerce/ecommerce_design